LICENSES

 Anyone who really gets things done could be described as having a “Magnificent Obsession.”
 Having devoted their lives to something that’s truly meaningful, they don’t allow themselves to be distracted by the trivialities of life.
 They focus on a positive vision and let God deal with the negative things they can’t control.

-For over 50 years, I have been devoting my life to helping people to come alive relationally.
+For over 50 years, I have been devoting my life to helping people come alive relationally.
 Nothing in life is more important than relationships.
 Money, status, and power are insignificant in comparison to our need to love and to be loved well.

 LOOKING BACK